the Scottish Gemmological Association

 To design and make an item of wearable gem-set jewellery which emphasises/shows the gemstones off to their best.

-The entries will be judged by a panel of jewellery and design professionals and prizes will be awarded according to the following criteria:
+The entries will be judged by a panel of jewellery and design professionals, and prizes will be warded according to the following criteria:

-We will be awarding in three categories.
+We will be awarding in four categories.
 These categories are:

 Category winners shall EACH receive a £250 Marcus McCallum gemstone voucher.